 This helps bring more clarity and transparency to the shopping experience, helps Canadian homeowners make an informed purchasing decision, and helps local heating & cooling companies connect with and build trust with potential customers.

-(In the interest of transparency, FurnacePrices.ca does earn a membership fee from some of these companies for referring quote requests, and sharing their current deals (hey, writers, staff, and web hosting aren’t cheap!) but we don’t earn a commission on sales, and all companies have to pass the certification regardless.)
+(In the interest of transparency, FurnacePrices.ca does earn a membership fee from some of these companies for referring quote requests and sharing their current heating & cooling deals and promotions (hey, writers, staff, and web hosting aren’t cheap!) but we don’t earn a commission on sales, and all companies have to pass the certification regardless.)

 This website was founded to create a truly Canadian source of information that homeowners can trust, and that will always be our #1 goal.

 So, looking to upgrade your heating & cooling system?